I'm Honey!

 The Art of Being Alone

 Please stay cognizant of the fact that your life is far from over.
 You are in a period of transition and it is scary.
-You must take your time to emotionally heal so you can transition into a new passage of life.
-I found the best method to heal was to spend time alone with my thoughts.
+You must take your time to emotionally heal after loss so you can transition into a new passage of life.
+I found the best method to heal was to spend time alone with my thoughts and my journal.
 This gave me permission to think about my life.
 Trust me, it works.

 Your loss is monumental but different.
 You owe it to yourself to heal whether you wanted out or your ex-spouse wanted out.
 My advice is to take a year out of your life to just be.
 In other words, be alone.
 You should work through your feelings.
 You should rediscover a side of yourself that has been lying dormant.
 A side that was always there but has been left unnourished.
 So, take my advice and don’t get caught up in a whirlwind or rush into anything.